georgios-stats/Spatio-Temporal_Statistics_Michaelmas_2024/README.md

 #### System set up

-Ensure that your system has the same software versions as what is installed in the CIS [anywhereapp](https://appsanywhere.durham.ac.uk).
+The computer lab notes run by software whose version is the same as that installed in the CIS server [anywhereapp](https://appsanywhere.durham.ac.uk).
 I.e.

 64 bit version of